Zanana-med/Born2BeRoot/README.md

 Imagine you have a computer with Windows operating system, one day you decide to start learning Linux!
 But you still wanna use your main computer which full of your personal data and software you use everyday .

-Of course you need to practice not just wasting your time by just watching YouTube playlists or even paid courses.
+Of course you need to practice not just wasting your time by watching YouTube playlists or even paid courses.

-So now you should buy a new laptop so you can install the Linux operating system and start practice your knowledge.
+So now you should buy a new laptop so you can install the Linux operating system and start practicing your knowledge.
 **Isn't that just waste of your goddamn MONEY ??**

 VM is here to help you !